UW-ISC/hrp-portal/wp-content/plugins/megamenu/readme.txt

 5. Back end: Use the theme editor to change the appearance of your menus

 == Changelog ==

+= 2.9.7 =

+* Fix: Position of Toggle Bar Designer in theme editor when using PHP 8
+* Update: Language files

 = 2.9.6 =